Huskey Gap (via Newfound Gap Road)

 Directions to Trailhead:

-From the Sugarlands Visitor Center near Gatlinburg, drive 1.5 miles south along Newfound Gap Road to reach the Huskey Gap Trailhead.
-The parking lot for the Huskey Gap Trail will be on your right.
+From the Sugarlands Visitor Center near Gatlinburg, drive 1.6 miles south along Newfound Gap Road to reach the Huskey Gap Trailhead.
+The parking lot for the Huskey Gap Trail will be on your left, while the trailhead is located across the street.
+The parking lot has room for only 6 vehicles.

-As the traffic noise fades, look across the terrain below the trail and you'll notice the remains of an old stone fence from some of the old homesteads in this area.
-You may also notice some rather large tulip trees in this area as well.
+After walking a little more than a tenth-of-a-mile, look down hill from the trail, on your right, and you'll notice the remains of an old stone fence from one of the old homesteads in this area.
+You may also notice some fairly large tulip trees in this area as well.

 At 2.1 miles hikers will arrive at the Sugarland Mountain Trail junction at Huskey Gap.
 You won't have much of a view here; however, if you continue along the Huskey Gap Trail for a short distance beyond the junction you'll have a few peeks into the mountains towards the west.

-On your return trip, look due east for glimpses of Mt.
-LeConte through the trees.
+On your return trip, look due east for glimpses of Mount LeConte through the trees.

-If you're in a group with multiple vehicles you could extend your hike by heading 3 miles north along the Sugarland Mountain Trail, towards Fighting Creek Gap near Laurel Falls.
-You could also continue heading west on the Huskey Gap Trail towards the Little River Trail, and then proceed north to the parking area at Elkmont, which is roughly 5 miles away.
+If you're in a group with multiple vehicles you could create a one-way hike by heading 3 miles north along the Sugarland Mountain Trail, towards Fighting Creek Gap near Laurel Falls.
+You could also continue heading west on the Huskey Gap Trail towards the Little River Trail, and then proceed north to the parking area at Elkmont, which is located roughly 5 miles from the junction.